-Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions.

-If you cannot reach your gas supplier, call the fire department appliance and to replace any part of the control system and any gas control which has been under water
+- Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - C. DO NOT use this appliance if any part has been under water.
+Immediately call a qualified service technician to inspect the appliance and to replace any part of the control system and any gas control which has been under water.